News

 Practical details:

-• Registration: This seminar is open to all interested participants upon registration.
-Please confirm your attendance by contacting kristien.ballegeer@ugent.be
+• Registration: This event is open to all interested participants.
+Please register by emailing grili@ugent.be no later than 28 May.

 About the institute